top of page

 Some Top Tips for staying heart healthy this year and onwards:

 A. Use extra virgin olive oil for all cooking under 500C and plant-based oils like sunflower for oven baking.
 Sprays may say low calorie but are often dangerous hydrogenated or trans fats.
-Although it is important that some healthy fat be consumed daily you can usually get enough in avocado’s, nuts and seeds (chewed to a paste).
+Although some healthy fat must be consumed daily you can usually get enough in mackerel, avocados, nuts and seeds (chewed to a paste).
 It is not always necessary to use oil in cooking as vegetables sautéed in water and herbs and spices create a lovely flavoursome juice and stock.

 B. Do not use reduced-fat options of dairy products, spreads, and dressings as these may lower metabolism due to chemicals or their production method.
-Use less real butter, etc. or swap for plant-based alternatives like soya.
+Use less real butter, etc. or swap for plant-based alternatives like soya spread.

 D. Avoid fatty meats such as beef, lamb and pork (even rashers and sausages as they only reduce metabolism).
 Eat more organic poultry breast, fresh fish (see below), shellfish, organic eggs and soy products for protein; these have much less fat than red meats.

-E. Avoid farmed salmon and sea bass, if possible.
-Farmed fish is not only fattier than wild fish, but the extra fat can contain “dangerous” fat.
+E. Avoid farmed chicken, salmon and sea bass, if possible.
+Farmed chicken and fish is not only fattier than organic chicken or wild fish, but the extra fat can contain “dangerous” fat.
 Shellfish is not high in cholesterol and is an excellent source of protein that is very low in fat.

 F. Use herbs, spices, lemon, onions, garlic, chillies, tomatoes, and other seasonings to flavour foods.
-Heavy sauces, gravies and butter are very fattening and should be avoided.
+Heavy sauces, gravies and butter are very unhealthy and should be avoided.

 H. When having a salad order the dressing on the side so you can control how much you eat.
 Some dressings could be laced with sugar and fats to reduce your metabolism.
 Plus, restaurants often drench salads in high-fat dressings for flavour and to disguise that the salad is not fresh.